crazygamesfan0-glitch/I-Ready-Utils/README.md

 ## Usage Notes

 - Runs entirely in the browser environment

+## FAQ

+- Why is the script obfuscated?
+This is to prevent I-Ready's workers from figuring out how we work and patching it.